The PR BlogDigital PRContent & InboundMediocrity is Slowly Killing Your Corporate Content

 It’s the desolate plains of corporate cringe.

-When you find yourself on the wrong side of this stone wall, you can publish your corporate content however often, but nothing seems to grow in these desolated long tail-plains.
-It would be best to get yourself over that stone wall and into the territory on the other side of that wall where there are real people.
+When you find yourself on the wrong side of this stone wall, you can publish your corporate content however often, but nothing seems to grow in these desolated long-tail plains.

-But what will it take?
+But what would that take?

 What is Content Quality, Then?